TenneherschelMD/se-day-2-git-and-github/README.md

       6. License info

-Why It Matters:
+    # The README.md file matters because it:

-Helps new collaborators quickly understand the project
+      1. Helps new collaborators quickly understand the project

-Acts as documentation
+      2. Acts as documentation

-Encourages contribution by clearly showing how to get started
+      3. Encourages contribution by clearly showing how to get started

 Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?